 How do they name wildfires?
 Where "Park Fire," "Nixon Fire" and others come from

-How California's largest wildfire of the year, the Park Fire, got its name is simple geography, but not all incidents are that easy to map.
+How the largest wildfires of the year — including the Park Fire — get their names comes down to simple geography.
+But not all incidents are easy to map.

-There are 16 active major firefights going on in California as of Aug.
+There are 16 active major firefights in California as of Aug.
 1, according to Cal Fire's incident map.
+More than a half-dozen wildfires are also active in Colorado.

 Nearly all of those fires have quickly identifiable names – like the Park Fire, which started off of Upper Park Road in Upper Bidwell Park east of the city of Chico, and the Nixon Fire, which spread from Richard Nixon Boulevard in the Aguanga area.